 Every student pursuing a degree in Criminal Justice & Corrections has to check out Marymount University.
 Criminal justice majors from Marymount University earn a boost of about 0.4% above the typical income of criminal justice & corrections graduates.
 Located in Arlington, Virginia, this school is a good choice for students who enjoy the thrill of a popular city.

 For those who wish to carry on following their bachelor's degree, Marymount University has grad programs available.
-International students coming from approximately 35 different countries are enrolled at Marymount University.
+Around 79.0% of first-year students return to Marymount University for their next year.
 Find each of the essential details on Marymount by checking out their scorecard.

 Longwood University is among your best bets if you're planning on studying Criminal Justice & Corrections.
 Soon after graduation, criminal justice students generally make an average of $38,300 at the beginning of their careers.
 Farmville, Virginia gives a stylish small-town setting for college students to study in.

 With 81.6% of the educators being full time, students are certain to get lots of face time with teachers.
 There is an advanced degree program accessible for students who are curious.
 A virtual tour could be a good way to learn more about Longwood University.

 Hampton University is a great choice for students pursuing a Criminal Justice & Corrections degree.
 Graduates from the criminal justice & corrections program at Hampton University earn 3.3% above the standard college grad in this field.
 Located in Hampton, Virginia, this university is ideal for students who blossom in a city atmosphere.